fluidecho/yakety/README.md

 Both the server and client can send and receive messages as well as requests-replys.

-Yakety is a bit like REST, but allows the server to instigate requests to the client, plus fire-and-forget messages.
+Yakety is a bit like a RESTful service, but allows the server to instigate requests to the client, plus fire-and-forget messages.
 Yakety will also maintain persistent connections by automatically reconnecting clients.
 Yakety is for back-end node to node communications, not a browser compatible solution.

 ## Installation